skagitpublishing/docker-connextcms/README.md

 A second Dockerfile exists in the `buildFromSource` directory.
 This creates an environment ready to run the `yo keystone` command to build KeystoneJS from scratch.
-This environment is used to create and update the [keystone4-compiled](https://github.com/christroutner/keystone4-compiled) repository used by first Dockerfile.
+This environment is used to create and update the [keystone4-compiled](https://github.com/skagitpublishing/keystone4-compiled) repository used by the first Dockerfile.

 The Dockerfiles assume that the MongoDB containerhas it's internal port 27017 mapped to host port 3500.